MeltwaterArchive/dropwizard-scala/README.md

 ----

 This module provides some utilities for aiding testing with ScalaTest.
-Note: this module is by far the least mature, and the API of its components id subject to change.
+Note: this module is by far the least mature, and the API of its components is subject to change.
 Comments, ideas and suggestions welcome.

 See `core/src/test/**/ScalaApplicationSpecIT` for examples of all of these